AaronVincent6411/Chatgpt-Image-Version/README.md

 # Chaptgpt Image Version
-This repository is created to do a clone of ChatGPT using react.js, OCR and openai API which reads image as input and generate text as output.
+This repository is created to do a clone of ChatGPT using react.js and openai API which reads image as input and generate text as output.
+We will be extracting text from image using OCR.